- LEADING EFFECTIVELY ARTICLE

 - Saffron

-All of these have been shown to have beneficial effects, such as improving working memory, staving off or reversing cognitive decline, increasing neurogenesis, and boosting your brain’s health and ability to manage complex learning tasks.
+All of these have been shown to have beneficial effects, such as improving working memory, staving off or reversing cognitive decline, increasing neurogenesis, and boosting the ability to manage complex learning tasks.

 Plants are also rich in antioxidants, which help to delay or prevent certain types of damage to cells.
 Studies have shown that antioxidants may help to counteract free radicals and delay and reverse some of the symptoms of aging, such as memory loss.